John Cooper (serial killer): Deaths of Griff and Patti Thomas

 In 2011 a forensic psychologist, Clive Sims, claimed to the BBC that the deaths of an elderly brother and sister at their farmhouse in Pembrokeshire in 1976 could be linked to Cooper.
 Griff and Patti Thomas, aged 73 and 70 respectively, were found dead in December 1976, and their deaths were originally classified as a double murder until it was decided that Griff Thomas must have argued with the sister he had lived with for 70 years, before hitting her on the head with a blunt instrument and setting himself on fire.

 Speaking to BBC Wales's Taro Naw current affairs programme, Sims questioned the verdict of manslaughter in the case of Patti Thomas and an open verdict in the case of Griff Thomas.
 Although it was said that Patti was hit by a blunt instrument, no weapon was ever found.
 Sims said that the pair were killed by an intruder following a botched burglary, something Cooper was known to have committed in the same area in later years, as in Cooper's 1985 double murder at Scoveston Park.
 A cash box had been emptied at the house, the bureau had been broken into, and the back door was unlocked.
 Sims highlighted how it was highly unlikely that a serial killer would start killing at age 40, Cooper's age when he committed his first known murders in 1985, and said that it was highly likely that he started killing earlier.

 Over many years, public campaigning has taken place on the basis that the inquest verdicts were not safe and that there was a case for further investigation to establish whether a third person may have been responsible for the deaths.
 In October 2022, Dyfed-Powys Police detectives began a forensic review into the deaths of the brother and sister.
 Police have said they were "keeping an open mind" but warned they were unsure what answers – if any – would be provided by the review, and that they will continue to keep the family informed of any developments.
+In August 2026, it was announced that the forensic review would end almost four years after it began, despite not delivering any new conclusions.